D4V1D-W/java-basics/README.md

-# 🌱 Java Basics - My Learning Journey
+S# 🌱 Java Basics - My Learning Journey

 Hello!
 I'm David and this is my daily practice space with Java.
 Here I will document my progress from zero to building professional projects.